-Roger’s travel manager, Sandra, is often notified but with FairFly Wellness she is also advised of potential solutions with financial implications of her decision making:
+Roger’s travel manager, Sandra, is often notified but struggles to make the necessary adjustments.
+Now that she is using FairFly’s wellness insights, she can easily advise on potential solutions with financial implications of her decision making.
+She can:

 - Authorize Roger to book a direct, out-of-policy flight for an average cost increase of $240 per trip.

 - Inform Roger that the company has paid for annual membership to the executive lounge in Zurich at a cost of $180.

 - Recommend that Roger books with an alternate airline that flies a more modern aircraft variant.